vaanbanaan/codecup/caia-windows/caia-spaghetti-win64/README.md

 #### Move programs (Cygwin workaround)
 For the compiled referee and test players there's still a need for some Cygwin dll's
-Because the programs are not used as intended we also have to use a workaround.
+Because the programs are not used as intended a workaround is needed.
 - add a `usr` folder in the `spaghetti` folder
 - Move the files in the `bin` folder to `usr`
 - Compile the manager (`spaghetti\src\manager\`) and copy to `spaghetti\usr\` folder